 By mains hum we mean AC power hum, which is 50 Hz in Europe, and 60 Hz in North America.
 The following figure shows the mains hum we pick up with a 10-MΩ oscilloscope probe resting upon a wooden table in our laboratory in Boston.
-The amplitude of the signal is 10 mV rms (root mean square), 15 mV in amplitude (average to peak), or 30 mV p-p (peak to peak).
+The amplitude of the signal is roughly 10 mV rms (root mean square), 15 mV in amplitude (average to peak), or 30 mVpp (peak to peak).

-We start by assuming that the source of mains hum in any circuit can be modeled by an alternating-current (AC) voltage source, V, in series with an impedance, Z, which we call the source impedance.
+We start by assuming that the source of mains hum can be modeled by an alternating-current (AC) voltage source, V, in series with an impedance, Z, which we call the source impedance.
 We are going to measure mains hum with an oscilloscope.
 We define our ground potential as the ground terminal of the oscilloscope probe.
 The voltage V induced on the probe will be a voltage with respect to ground.

-From these measurements, we conclude that Z is of order 10 MΩ.
-It may be capacitive or inductive, but we doubt it is purely resistive.
-We now performed the same experiment with the author's tongue in place of the table.
+The voltage we see on the probe should be VR/(R+Z).
+Our measurements suggest that Z is of order 10 MΩ and V = 2 Vpp.
+We repeat the above experiment, but with the author's tongue in place of the table.
 We press the probe tip on the tongue and the end of a resistor as well.
 The other end of the resistor is connected to the probe ground.
 We observe a slight direct current (DC) voltage as well as our mains hum, which we include in the table.

-|R (MΩ)||Vp (mV AC)||Vp (mV DC)|
+|R (MΩ)||V (mVpp AC)||V (mV DC)|

 We made a loop of wire 15 cm in diameter and connected it to our oscilloscope probe.
 One end we connected to ground and the other to the probe tip.
 The 15-cm loop picked up 4 mV of mains hum right next to a power supply, but ≤ 1 mV elsewhere.
 This is very much less than our probe picked up when disconnected.
 We made a 3-m diameter loop of wire.
 It picked up no more than the 15-cm loop.
 We see that the effect of connecting the loop to the probe is the same as connecting the probe ground and tip together.
 There is no significant magnetic pick-up of mains hum by a loop of wire.